ministero-salute/it-fse-gtw-tools/jwt-generator/readme.md

 ### Example

-The following command will generate a valid JWT Token that can be used to call FSE2.0-Gateway:
+The following command will generate two JWT Tokens that can be used to call FSE2.0-Gateway: the first (called Authorization Bearer Token) is a token containing all the claims used for authorization (ex. iss, iat, exp), while the second (FSE-JWT-Signature Token) contains all the custom claims.

 `java -jar jwt-generator.jar -d data.json -a {alias} -p {password} -t 1`